For Corporate and Investment Banking clients

-Under a Part VII, the existing contractual arrangements clients have with Barclays will be deemed to be automatically transferred and/or duplicated to BBI, so there should generally be no need to re-execute such arrangements or sign any new agreements, which is expected to reduce the legal execution burden associated with the transition to BBI.
+Under a Part VII, the existing contractual arrangements clients have with us are deemed to be automatically transferred and/or duplicated to BBI, so there will generally be no need to re-execute such arrangements or sign any new agreements, which is expected to reduce the legal execution burden associated with the transition to BBI.

 We may need to make certain consequential amendments to the contracts and terms you have with us, whether transferring and/or duplicating contracts through the Part VII or through one of the other mechanisms.
-These changes will generally be limited to those which support the migration to BBI (e.g., to address the new jurisdiction and/or regulatory regime), and many of these will be administrative (e.g., changes to the Barclays entity name, contact details, address, custody/securities account details, bank account details, process agent details, applicable regulator(s), and jurisdiction of incorporation).
-Some changes will be generic and apply to all transferring agreements, while others may be specific to the particular agreement type.
-More information about contractual amendments can be found here:
+These changes are generally limited to those which support the migration to BBI (e.g., to address the new jurisdiction and/or regulatory regime), and many of these are administrative (e.g., changes to the Barclays entity name, contact details, address, custody/securities account details, bank account details, process agent details, applicable regulator(s), and jurisdiction of incorporation).
+Some changes are generic and apply to all transferring agreements, while others are specific to the particular agreement type.
+More information about contractual amendments can be found here